EP 3 076 804 B1 relates to a heated aerosol generating article with thermal spreading wrap.

 G 1/24 is one of the shortest decisions, if not the shortest, of the EBA.

 It is a very summary decision that does nothing to solve the problems.
 It says nothing much concrete and has not decided wheter Art 69 and Art 1 of the Proptocol have to be taken into account.
-On the face of it, the EBA considers that Art 69 should in principle apply.
+On the face of it, the EBA considers that Art 69 should in principle apply, although the EBA says clearly that the reply to Question 1 should have been NO.

 Art 84 is by no means purely formal, as it appears to be difficult to assess N and IS of an unclear claim.
 It can be agreed with the EBA, that if a claim is unclear, it ought to be amended.